LesFacilitateurs/tutorials/01-containers-in-practice/README.md

 These prerequisites only concern you if you will use a Virtual Machine (VM) on a public cloud to execute the different steps.
 For that, you need to have:

 - an **ssh client** already configured on you desktop
-- pick an **account** from the accounts csv file containing: VM's IP address and credentials needed for connecting
+- pick an **account** from the accounts csv file containing: VM's public IP address and credentials needed for connecting

 ## Before you start